 As IVCM is not authorised to provide financial advice, it recommends seeking professional financial advice to support your decision-making with transferring a UK pension to Australia.

 Can my super fund receive a UK pension transfer?

 As detailed by the ATO, many Australian funds, including some of the biggest retail and industry funds, also allow members to have early access on other grounds, such as financial hardship, in line with local superannuation laws.
-As a result, many of these funds are no longer eligible to receive UK pension transfers.
+As a result, almost all of these funds are no longer eligible to receive UK pension transfers.

 Using an SMSF